 At a minimum, a Company Hub should enable users to discover, install, and optionally run the apps created by the company.
 Company Hubs can also provide other company-specific experiences or features, such as displaying current company news, upcoming company events, and alerts from the IT department.

-The Windows Phone SDK 8.0 provides APIs that can be used to discover, install, and run other company apps from a Company Hub app.
-For more information, see Developing a Company Hub app.
+The Windows Phone development tools provide APIs that you can use to discover, install, and run other company apps from a Company Hub app.
+For more information, see Developing a Company Hub app for Windows Phone.

 Preparing company apps for distribution